 The most important thing you need to check is: do you need a visa?
 And if so, what’s the procedure?
 Do you need to get one before you leave or can you get it upon arrival?
 And what does it cost?
-The answers to these questions can generally be found in your travel guide, or you can check the website of the tourist bureau of your destination or the website of the local embassy of the country you’re traveling to.
+The answers to these questions can generally be found in your travel guide, or you can check the website of the tourist bureau of your destination or the handy website of Project Visa, which provides visa information of all countries.
 Either way, never get on a plane without the proper travel documents.

 Tip: carry a copy of your passport (and visa if you need one) in a different bag than the original.
 Also mail the copy to yourself or store it in a secure cloud.
 This way you will always have a copy of your passport in case you lose it.

 4. Does someone know how to get in touch with you?

 Going on a trip we all hope to return safely and that our friends and family will be fine while we are away as well.
 Yet sometimes things don’t go as planned and unforeseen things happen.
 In that case people may want (or need) to get in touch with you.
 So don’t leave without a trace.
 Make sure at least somebody knows where you are going and how they can get in touch with you.